- BetMGM has been announced as the first sports betting partner of the NFL Baltimore Ravens.

 - Maryland will have a limited number of retail sportsbooks but will issue 60 online licenses.
 This could make the state one of the most vibrant sports betting jurisdictions in the US.

 Maryland has jumped on the sports betting bandwagon in a big way.
-Governor Larry Hogan signed a bill into law on Tuesday, May 19 that will authorize sports betting in the state beginning on June 1.
+Governor Larry Hogan signed a bill into law in May 2020 that authorized sports betting in the state beginning on June 1.
 Sports betting will be legal in Maryland at the state’s six casinos along with authorized horse racing tracks and professional sports venues.
 That means you can expect retail betting outlets at M&T Bank Stadium, Camden Yards and Fed-Ex Field along with Pimlico and Laurel Park racetracks.
 The Maryland State Fairgrounds in Timonium is also eligible to operate a retail betting location.
 There are also 30 ‘Class B licenses’ available for small businesses to open retail sportsbooks.
 No clue what will come of that.
 The bigger news is the online component–Maryland will issue as many as 60 online/mobile licenses.
 On the downside is a 15% tax rate though sadly that isn’t anywhere near the most usurious in the US.
 I’ll be digging through the legislation over the next few days as well as monitoring the process of establishing the regulatory framework.

 Ravens Chief Sales Officer Kevin Rochlitz had these comments about the partnership with BetMGM: